 Spring allergies are a real issue for many people.
 Just this morning, a colleague of mine told me she started sneezing the moment she opened her front door to get the newspaper—and the itchy, watery eyes soon followed.

 Big Pharma would like you to think that the best remedy for seasonal allergies includes popping a pill—one that’s riddled with questionable chemicals and unwanted side effects.

 Fortunately You Can Get Natural Allergy Relief

 1. Allergy help can be as simple as a thimbleful of Sea salt (I prefer Celtic Sea Salt).
 Mix one teaspoon of salt into a sink full of warm water, immerse your hands and face in the water, and blink several times.
 This will clean the pollen from your eyes.
 You can also draw some of the water into your nostrils and expel it to flush pollen from your nasal passages.

 2. Stay away from mucus-producing foods that can aggravate sinus congestion.
-These include dairy products, especially milk, cream, cheese, and ice cream.
+These include dairy products, especially milk, cream, and cheese.